Bill Yeoman moves to 2-0 after 6-3 win over Aggies

 In Bill Yeoman’s second game as coach, the Houston Cougars beat Texas A&M 6-3 at Rice Stadium.
 Joe Lopasky scored the go-ahead touchdown with 2:38 to play in front of 51,000 fans.
 The 51,000 in attendance was the biggest home crowd for the Cougars from 1958 until 1967.

-Yeoman and A&M head coach Hank Foldberg played together at West Point and were each in their first year at their respective schools.
+Yeoman and A&M head coach Hank Foldberg played together at Army and were each in their first year at their respective schools.
+In 1945, Yeoman briefly attended A&M before enrolling at West Point.

 The Cougar scoring drive began when QB Billy Roland hit halfback Gene Ritch on a 62-yard thunderbolt down to the Cougar 18.